vinayv777/Coding-assessment-l2-Boilerplate-code/Readme.md

 1. Create a ZIP file of your entire project.
 2. Upload the ZIP file to your Google Drive.
-3. Share the public link to the ZIP file via email.
+3. Please send the public link to the ZIP file in the same email thread where you received the task details.

 ## Hosting (Bonus)
 You can earn bonus points by hosting your project on a free hosting platform such as GitHub Pages or Netlify.